-- If your dog is always with you and within Bluetooth range of your phone, you can get 30 plus days of battery life.
+- If your dog is always with you and within Bluetooth range of your phone, you can get 30-plus days of battery life.
 Providing you have the FitBark mobile app running in the background at all times with Bluetooth on.

-- If your dog enjoys daily alone time and is typically in a Safe Place with good Wi-Fi signal you can get 10 days of battery life.
+- If your dog enjoys daily alone time and is typically in a Safe Place with a good Wi-Fi signal you can get 10 days of battery life.
 This is if your dog likes to spend a few hours a day outside without any Bluetooth connectivity and without the FitBark mobile app running in the background.

 - If your dog is lost and is outside of a Wi-Fi Safe Place with no Bluetooth connectivity and no FitBark mobile app running in the background, the battery life will be 4 days.

 How To Set Up The FitBark GPS